New Bound States of Heavy Quarks at LHC and Tevatron: Charge multiplicity in decays of T-balls

-Since it may be pretty unlikely that all six $t\bar t$ pairs should annihilate just simultaneously, while that is what they have to do for the whole T-ball to decay, we expect the decay rate of the T-ball to rather suppressed compared to the rate for more forwardly decaying particles of otherwise similar properties.
-Thus it would indeed be very strange if the decay width of the T-ball is not small.
-Indeed we expect the width of the T-ball to be small.
+Indeed, it would be very strange if the decay width of the T-balls was small.
 Then we would have narrow peaks in JETS.
-It would be exactly a good way to see that our model is right if we could find some narrow peak in the distribution of the total mass of some JETS.
+It would be exactly a good way to see that our model were right if you could find some narrow peak in the distribution of the total mass of some JETS.